- 2 Bedrooms

 During your Stay

 - Ask questions.
-You may need instructions for a fireplace, Television set or spa tub.
+You could need guidance for a fireplace, Television set or jacuzzi.
 Contact your home manager.
 They are there to assist.
-A phone call can save hours of difficulty.
+A brief phone call prevents many complications.

-- Enjoy your stay!
-Make sure to protect the property owner (and your things!) by keeping the property secured when you are away, exactly like you would at home.
+- Be sure to protect the rental owner (and your stuff!) by keeping the vacation home locked up when you are away, just like you would at home.

-- Make a point to walk through the rental home one last time and check for property damage.
-If it is possible, do this walk-out inspection with the property owner present.
-If the property owner is not available, make certain you take photos of the property to record its condition.
+- Make sure to walk through the rental home one final time and check for damage.
+We suggest walking through with the rental manager whenever possible (often this isn't possible)..
+If the property manager is not available, you'll want to take photos of the property to record its condition.

 Learn from your Stay